Arnav-Verma-19/Pipeline-Implementation-of-mips32-processor/README.md

 # Pipeline-Implementation-of-mips32-processor
 A 5 stage pipelines processor is implemented using Verilog.
 It contains support for basic R-type, I-type, memory, and branch instructions.
-A test bench is used to demonstrate working by computing a factorial of 5.